UK Bat Care Network FAQs

 Can I submit a titre result instead of a vaccination record?

 Of course.
-Your titre will need to show an antibody level of at least 0.5 IU/ml.
+Your titre will need to show an antibody level of at least 1 IU/ml.
 In Scotland, volunteers who regularly handle bats are entitled to free titre tests.
 If you live outside Scotland, you’ll need to pay for the test privately.
+For more information see our rabies vaccination web page.

 Do I have to allow members of the public to contact me?